-- Advance the Transcarotid Arterial Sheath and Dilator over the 0.035" Extra Support J-Tip Guidewire.
-Using gentle counter traction to elevate the vessel, advance the Transcarotid Arterial Sheath over the 0.035" Guidewire into the CCA until the distal foot of the Sheath Stopper contacts the arterial wall.
-Relax the umbilical tape or vessel loop and unsnap the Dilator hub from the Sheath hub, then carefully withdraw the Dilator and 0.035" Guidewire.
-Aspirate blood from the Side Arm, flush the Side Arm with heparinized saline, then close the sidearm stopcock. - Under fluoroscopy and with contrast injections, in the anterior/posterior and lateral views, confirm Transcarotid Arterial Sheath is placed centrally in common carotid lumen.
+- Advance the Transcarotid Arterial Sheath and Dilator over the 0.035" (0.9 mm) Extra Support J-Tip Guidewire.
+Using gentle counter traction to elevate the vessel, advance the Transcarotid Arterial Sheath over the 0.035" (0.9 mm) Guidewire into the CCA until the distal foot of the Sheath Stopper contacts the arterial wall.
+Relax the umbilical tape or vessel loop and unsnap the Dilator hub from the Sheath hub, then carefully withdraw the Dilator and 0.035" (0.9 mm) Guidewire.
+Aspirate blood from the Side Arm, flush the Side Arm with heparinized saline, then close the sidearm stopcock. - O Under fluoroscopy and with contrast injections, in the anterior/posterior and lateral views, confirm the Transcarotid Arterial Sheath is placed centrally in the common carotid lumen.
 Reposition Sheath as needed for central common carotid lumen placement.
 Once the Sheath is in the desired position, with slight forward tension, secure the Sheath to the patient's skin using the suture eyelet(s) on the mid-body connector of the Sheath.
 Sutures may also be placed across the grooves of the Sheath Stopper to provide additional sheath stability closer to the arteriotomy.